ChungmanPARK12/API/README.md

 <h2>POST Student</h2>

-Use the `POST` method to create a new student record by sending student details in the request body.
+Use the `Update` method to create a new student record by sending student details in the request body.

 * ### Result in Postman [Click here](https://github.com/ChungmanPARK12/ResultOfPost.git)